AndreasPott/ytk/readme.md

         // [...] some more components
     ),

-To use the javascript components in the package, add the ytk component as viewRenderer to the main configuration file under `components`
+To use the javascript components/assets in the package, add the ytk component to the main configuration file under `components`

     'ytk'=>array(
-        'class'=>'application.extensions.ytk.ytk',
+        'class'=>'application.extensions.ytk.Ytk',
     ),

 Additionally, the ytk component (with asset management must be initialized in protected/views/layout/main.php